github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 {% data variables.product.prodname_codeql %} restores dependencies and generates a few additional source files, to give more accurate results, before creating a database from all the source files and dependencies.

 Dependencies are restored using multiple heuristics and strategies.
-The following files are the primary source of information: `*.csproj`, `*.sln`, `nuget.config`, `packages.config`, `global.json`, and `project.assets.json`.
+The following files are the primary source of information: `*.csproj`, `*.sln`, `nuget.config`, `packages.config`, `global.json`, and `project.assets.json`. {% ifversion org-private-registry %}If a private NuGet feed is defined for the organization, this is also used, see [Code scanning default setup access to private registries](/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries#code-scanning-default-setup-access-to-private-registries) and [Determining whether code scanning default setup used any private registries](/code-security/code-scanning/managing-your-code-scanning-configuration/viewing-code-scanning-logs#determining-whether-code-scanning-default-setup-used-any-private-registries).{% endif %}

 The following generated source files are optional, but significantly increase the correctness of the {% data variables.product.prodname_codeql %} database:

 * `global` generated `using` directives to handle the implicit `using` feature of MSbuild.
 * ASP.NET core view files, `.cshtml` files are converted to `.cs` files.

-The information from the dependency assembly names, generated source files, and the source files in the repository is compiled and used to create a {% data variables.product.prodname_codeql %} database.
+The information from the dependency assembly names, generated source files, {% ifversion org-private-registry %}dependencies stored in private feeds, {% endif %}and the source files in the repository is compiled and used to create a {% data variables.product.prodname_codeql %} database.

 #### Accuracy of no build analysis for C#